djhshih/swl/new.md

 2. `map` over imported task also produces one mapped symbolic callee in compiled JSON.
 3. `map` over lambda or partial function with effective signature `rec -> rec` type-checks and lowers correctly.
 4. `map` over batch workflow is rejected.
-5. `calls.bcf` serializes as explicit array-field projection.
+5. `calls.bcf` serializes as field projection from `tab`.
-6. missing projected field on `[rec]` is rejected at compile time.
+6. missing projected field on `tab` is rejected at compile time.
 7. downstream task consuming `[file]` from `calls.bcf` gets correct dependency.
 8. batch workflow returning `rec` transpiles to runnable CWL with scatter + reduction.
-9. batch workflow returning `[rec]` transpiles where supported, or is rejected explicitly and locally if not yet implemented.
+9. batch workflow returning `tab` transpiles where supported, or is rejected explicitly and locally if not yet implemented.
 10. unsupported nested batch cases are rejected explicitly.

 ---